CodeWritingCow/their-last-words/README.md

 }
 ```
 If the person's last words were in English, **`translation`** can be omitted from the file.
+Edge case: Marilyn Monroe's birth name was Norma Jeane Mortenson, but everybody knew her by her stage name.
+Let's use "Marilyn Monroe" inside the JSON file.
+Another edge case: Most people know Pope John Paul II.
+Few know Karol Józef Wojtyła.
+For now, let's use Pope John Paul II in `lastName` and omit `firstName`.
+Note: Please remove comments from your JSON files.
+JSON doesn't allow comments.
+The comments in the template above are for illustrative purposes only.

 ## Example
 **`collections/mozart-wolfgang-amadeus.json`**